YarinBekor/YaMAS/README.md

 ```

 ## Dependencies
-Before proceeding with the installation of YaMAS, please make sure that all dependencies are fulfilled.
-In case any of the dependencies are missing, the program will not run as expected.
-Please refer to the installation instructions and ensure that all requirements are met before proceeding.
+Before proceeding with the installation and execution of YaMAS, please ensure that you have a clean environment set up on your system, with all dependencies installed.
+To create one, follow the steps below:
-- YaMAS should be downloaded in a [qiime2](https://docs.qiime2.org/2023.2/) enviorment.
+1. create a new [qiime2](https://docs.qiime2.org/2023.2/install/native/) environment using [conda](https://docs.conda.io/projects/conda/en/latest/user-guide/install/download.html).
+Make sure you name it 'qiime2'.
-- [SRA-toolkit](https://github.com/ncbi/sra-tools/wiki/02.-Installing-SRA-Toolkit) package should be downloaded in the enviorment.
+2. download the [SRA-toolkit](https://github.com/ncbi/sra-tools/wiki/02.-Installing-SRA-Toolkit) and [Entrez](https://anaconda.org/bioconda/entrez-direct) packages to the environment.
-- [Entrez](https://anaconda.org/bioconda/entrez-direct) package should be downloaded in the enviorment.
+3. Exporting a project requires a downloaded [classifier file](https://data.qiime2.org/2022.8/common/gg-13-8-99-nb-classifier.qza).

-- Exporting a project requires a downloaded [classifier file](https://data.qiime2.org/2022.8/common/gg-13-8-99-nb-classifier.qza).
+You are now ready to run and install YaMAS in the newly created and activated qiime2 environment.
 ## Getting Started

 YaMAS provides an easy-to-use interface in the terminal.